 Based on what date will the Boston / Newton split be determined?

 Boston Ballet School is not able to accommodate any requests for placement into a particular studio.
 Any exceptions to the above age cutoffs will only be initiated by the Artistic Staff.
-All students accepted to SDP are elite, high-level students who will receive excellent training by participating in our program.
+All students accepted to SDP are high-level students who will receive excellent training by participating in our program.

 Will my experience differ based on the studio – Boston or Newton – I train in?

-In spite of these differences, though, students at both our studios will have the same experience in terms of the frequency and the caliber of training.
+In spite of these differences, students at both our studios will have the same experience in terms of the frequency and the caliber of training.
 Additionally, while each studio may see certain faculty members more than others, some instructors will have a presence at both studios over the course of the program.

 Are there different levels within the program?

 Yes, there are five different levels for women, and three different levels for men.
 There will be several class sections of each level (1a, 1b, 1c, 2a, 2b, 2c, etc.), and students will be placed into their level/section based on a placement class at the beginning of the program.

 In addition to the levels mentioned above, advanced students nearing the completion of their training may place into our Ensemble Level, which features additional repertoire work and a heavier focus on performance.

 Is financial assistance available?